The Church of Jesus Christ of Latter-day Saints in Ivory Coast: History

+Stakes and Districts

 Missions

-In November 2022, the LDS Church announced it will be crating the Côte d'Ivoire Abidjan North Mission in July 2023 by dividing the east mission and adjoining portions of the west mission.
+The Côte d'Ivoire Abidjan North Mission was created in July 2023 by dividing the east mission and adjoining portions of the west mission.

 Guinea

 The Conakry Branch was created on June 18, 2017.
 Initially it became part of the Sierra Leone Freetown Mission but later came under the Côte d'Ivoire Yamoussoukro Mission.
 The LDS church reported 61 members in 2018.

 Mali

 Mali has a single congregation, the Bamako Branch, which was created on July 9, 2017.
 The LDS Church was granted official status in January 2019.
 The LDS Church reported 50 Latter-day Saint families in Mali that same year and recognition allows missionaries in the country.
-The branch is administered by the Cote d'Ivoire Abidjan East Mission as of February 2023, and membership was estimated to be 100 in 2021.
+The branch is administered by the Cote d'Ivoire Abidjan East Mission as of August 2024, and membership was estimated to be 100 in 2021.

 Senegal

 In 2016, the first missionaries, humanitarian service missionaries, arrived in Senegal, and on February 20, 2018, the LDS Church received official recognition from the Government.

 On February 13, 2022, the Dakar Senegal District was created with three branches in the Dakar Area (Dakar, Ouakam, Parcelles) as well as a branch in Saint-Louis.
 There was 108 members in Senegal in 2018 and is assigned to the Côte d'Ivoire Abidjan West Mission.